SMA crossover backtest — the whole bot.

 What the Agentic AI Module Covers

-The agentic-AI module will be the differentiating content on AlgoDrill — it will be the only structured curriculum that teaches you to build LLM-driven paper-trading agents, not just use them as chatbots.
-The architecture has five layers:
+The agentic-AI module is the differentiating content on AlgoDrill — the only structured curriculum that teaches you to build LLM-driven paper-trading agents, not just use them as chatbots.
+Read the full architecture guide →

 Every lesson is a flashcard drill, not a video.
 You read the concept, recall the structure, and verify against the answer.
 The goal is retention, not passive consumption.